What is Meditation Used for?

 Well, after a substantial time of doing this exercise, you will start to notice tendencies in yourself that you did not know you had.
 This knowledge can then be used as a reminder in your own life to rethink maybe how you do things (or not, it is up to you).

 Meditation is used in different contexts and in different settings.
 And this makes that the uses people want to make of it also differ.

 Contemplative traditions like monks in Buddhism or Hinduism are always trained in the two pillars of meditation as described above.

 The aim of those traditions is always to get to the wisdom stage.
 But they know and acknowledge that the untrained mind is not suited to get to the wisdom stage.
 The mind is simply too volatile.

 So after the initial training in stabilizing the mind, they continue to try to achieve their ultimate goal.
-And although the ultimate they want to achieve looks different from the outside, they do call it the same.
+And although the ultimate they want to achieve looks different from the outside, they call it the same.

-In English it is translated as liberation, but in sanskrit it is termed moksha.
+In English, it is translated as liberation, but in Sanskrit, it is termed moksha.

 The ultimate goal of Buddhism

 The first teaching of Buddha Shakyamuni is termed the four noble truths.
-And in these, he expounds on the fact that people always seem to unsatisfied.
+And in these, he expounds on the fact that people always seem to be unsatisfied.

 By doing this, we perpetuate our state of unhappiness.